Skip to main content

 Footing System

-We assess your sand makeup and depth, then spec your custom ArenaSpec™ footing system — FIBR, FLEX, and LOCK ratios tuned for your discipline, climate, and sand type.
-A Ground Shapers network builder installs it to spec.
+We help you assess sand and select the right FIBR, FLEX, and LOCK ratios for your discipline, climate, and sand type.
+Best-practice depth and blending guides included.

 Local sand sourcing guidance